 ACCOMMODATION.
 During the Preparation and Evaluation phase, you will have to arrange your own accommodation.
 The FEI team recommends participants to first try to arrange a place to stay themselves via couchsurfing (free hosts).
 Later we will send a mail in advance to all participants so we can arrange hosts for those participants who do not live in Wageningen and have not find a host yet.

 COSTS.
 The Costs for the FEI are only €40, since we think it is important to offer this knowledge to everyone interested in sustainable food production.
 This fee includes organic lunch, snacks, drinks and also workshops, excursions and lectures during the week.
 Your stay at a farm is for free, but it would be appreciated if you give a present and/or financial compensation to the farmer. (note: not all farmers are able to host you – check the farmers list for details).

 INSURANCE.
 Participants of the FEI who are not enrolled as WUR students have to arrange their own insurance during the FEI.
 Both Wageningen University and St.Boerengroep are not responsible and will not provide an insurance to FEI participants.
 By enrolling for the FEI, particpants agreed to have arranged their own insurance.

 PARTICIPANTS.
 The FEI mainly aims at university students in order to connect them (and thereby the University) to farmers.
 However, non-students with an interest in sustainable agriculture are most welcome as well!
-Do you have any questions, would you like to sign up or are you interested in organizing a FEI?
+Do you have any questions or are you interested in organizing a FEI?
 Send a mail to firstname.lastname@example.org